mmvsk/prisma-adapter-bun-sqlite-benchmark/README.md

 **Important**: Benchmark results on tmpfs will differ from real disk results:
 - tmpfs eliminates physical disk I/O, making file operation count the bottleneck
-- WAL mode (used by mmvsk-bun-sqlite) requires more file operations but provides better concurrency and safety
+- WAL mode (used by `prisma-adapter-bun-sqlite`) requires more file operations but provides better concurrency and safety
 - On real disks, WAL mode is faster; on tmpfs, simpler journal modes appear faster
 - **Published results above are from real disk (SSD)** for production-realistic benchmarks